Sara Jane Moore

-Sara Jane Moore (née Kahn; February 15, 1930 – September 24, 2025) was an American woman who attempted to assassinate U.S. president Gerald Ford in 1975.
+Sara Jane Moore (née Kahn; February 15, 1930 – September 24, 2025) was an American accountant and FBI informant who attempted to assassinate U.S. president Gerald Ford in 1975.

+Moore believed the attack would spark a violent revolution across the nation that would lead to the U.S. government being overthrown for how they handled the Vietnam War.
 She was given a life sentence for the attempted assassination, but she was released from prison on December 31, 2007, after serving 32 years.

-Moore and Lynette "Squeaky" Fromme are the only two women who have attempted to assassinate an American president; both of their assassination attempts were on Gerald Ford, and they took place in California within three weeks of one another.
+Moore and Lynette "Squeaky" Fromme are the only two women who have attempted to assassinate an American president.
+Both attempts were on Gerald Ford and took place in California within three weeks of one another.

+Early life

+Moore's 1947 high school junior year yearbook photo.

+Sara Jane Kahn was born in Charleston, West Virginia, on February 15, 1930, the daughter of Ruth (née Moore) and Olaf Kahn.
+Her paternal grandparents were German Jewish immigrants.
+Moore graduated from Stonewall Jackson High School.
+She was raised in her mother's Christian faith, but later converted to her father's Judaism in 1986.